 On August 3, the Texas Society of Architects announced its 2017 Honor Award winners.
 These awards recognize exceptional members, firms, individuals, and organizations for outstanding achievements in support of the profession of architecture, the built environment, and quality of life in Texas.
-Recipients will be recognized at various events during TxA’s 78th Annual Convention and Design Expo, happening on November 9-11 in Austin.
+Recipients will be recognized at various events during TxA’s 78th Annual Conference and Design Expo, happening on November 9-11 in Austin.

 Medal for Lifetime Achievement in Honor of Llewellyn W. Pitts FAIA